CheckmarxDev/gpt-wrapper/README.md

 ## Support
 For any issues or support needs, please contact the Checkmarx AI squad through our internal communication channels or open an issue on this repository’s issue tracker network.

-## License
-This project is licensed under the terms of the Apache-2.0 license.
-Please see (https://www.apache.org/licenses/LICENSE-2.0) for more information.

 ---

 **Note: This software is intended for use by Checkmarx and its affiliates.
 Please adhere to all proprietary guidelines and usage policies.**